testpress/developer.testpress.in/README.md

  1. Commit your changes to the markdown source: `git commit -a -m "Update index.md"`
  2. Push the *markdown source* changes to Github: `git push`
- 3. Compile to HTML, and push the HTML to Github pages: `rake publish`
+ 3. Compile to HTML, and push the HTML to Github pages: `./deploy.sh`

 ### Publishing Your Docs to Your Own Server

-Instead of using `rake publish`, use `rake build`.
+Instead of using `./deploy.sh`, use `./deploy.sh --source-only`.
 Middleman will build your website to the build directory of your project, and you can copy those static HTML files to the server of your choice.

 ## Contributors